 - Documentary evidence of funeral expenses and other costs associated with the decedent's death

 If it can be proven the death was caused by another party's negligent or wrong act, the next step is to prove you sustained damages as a result of the loss.

 Common damages sought after in a California wrongful death case include the cost of the funeral and burial, loss of financial support, loss of future income, loss of household services, and loss of victim's love and support.

 Remember, Many Wrongful Death Cases Are Settled Out of Court

-If your case seems like it is going settle without you needing to prove negligence, you may be questioning whether you really need to retain an attorney.
-While there is no law requiring you to do so, it is helpful to keep in mind that a lawyer can have a significant impact on the way that your case is resolved.
-For this reason, it is highly advisable for anyone who thinks they have a case arising from an accident resulting in the loss of a loved one to speak to a lawyer immediately.
+If your case seems like it will settle without you needing to prove negligence, you may be questioning whether you need to retain an attorney.
+While there is no law requiring you to do so, it is helpful to keep in mind that a lawyer can have a significant impact on how your case is resolved.
+For this reason, it is highly advisable for anyone who thinks they have a claim arising from an accident resulting in the loss of a loved one to speak to a lawyer immediately.